resolute/dbt-models-media-template/README.md

     columns:
       - name: ad_name
         data_tests:
-          - check_delimeter_count:
+          - check_delimiter_count:
               arguments:
-                delimeter: "|"
+                delimiter: "|"
-                delimeter_count: 10
+                delimiter_count: 10
               config:
                 where: "campaign_id = '120231534021200285'"
 ```
-In above example, the pipe "|" would now be counted as the delimeter in the test, overriding the deafault underscore "_" delimeter.
+In above example, the pipe "|" would now be counted as the delimiter in the test, overriding the deafault underscore "_" delimiter.

 ----
 ## Contributions